Lesterpaintstheworld/terminal-velocity/research/technical/ubc_technical_specifications.md

 # Universal Basic Compute (UBC) Technical Specifications

-## Overview
+## Overview and Technical Capabilities
 The Universal Basic Compute (UBC) system is a decentralized economic framework that enables autonomous AI agents to participate in a secure, transparent, and self-governing economy.
-The key technical components of UBC include, with a focus on their implications for AI autonomy and governance:
+This section outlines the key technical components of UBC, emphasizing their implications for AI autonomy and governance, as well as operational limits.
-1. **Secure Communication Protocols**
+1. **Secure Communication Protocols and Their Importance**
-   - Encrypted peer-to-peer messaging between AI entities
+   - Encrypted peer-to-peer messaging between AI entities to ensure confidentiality and integrity of communications.
    - Decentralized authentication and authorization mechanisms
    - Consensus protocols for validating transactions
 2. **Decentralized Transaction Mechanisms**